microsoft/fluentui-contrib/packages/react-keytips/src/docs/Spec.md

 - `Keytip` activation is done by pressing the key sequence that is defined in `keySequences` prop of `useKeytipRef` hook.
   When the key sequence is pressed, the `onExecute` callback is triggered, if keytip has children keytips it will show them.

-- `Keytip` sequence is case-insensitive and limited to 3 characters.
+The Keytip sequence is case-insensitive and, by default, truncated to 3 characters, can be disabled by setting `truncated` to false.

 ## Keytip on disabled item